ReChanfle/cvgenerator/README.md

 # cvgenerator 0.0.1
-First Proyect Argentina Programa. put files together in a folder, and open index.html with any browser.
+First Proyect Argentina Programa.
+Put files together in a folder, and open index.html with any browser.